epheo/shaddock-openstack/README.rst

 -------------------------------------

 **The seed node** is used as a uniq base image for this platform.
-It's based on a daily built, scratch ArchLinux OS.
+It's based on a, scratch, daily built, ArchLinux OS.

 .. code:: bash